madskristiansen/docs/tutorial/quickstart.md

 file inside it with the following contents:

 ```
-Hello x86-64 and ARM world!
+Hello, x86-64 and ARM world!
 ```

 Let's go ahead and create a *Dockerfile* back in the root of our *hello-marina*